Sudippdn/MS-SQL/README.md

 ## Basic Level

 ### Creating new table
-TO create a new table in MS SQL, you need to type `CREATE TABLE`:
+TO create a new table in MS SQL, you need to type
 ``` CREATE TABLE [GiveTable Name] ```

 After making table, give attributes,